Social information architecture: How does social information architecture work?

 Social iA utilizes a variety of Web2.0 applications to filter relevant or valuable information and weave them in appropriate information repository or provide feedback to interesting channels.
 Social iA makes strategic use of Search Engines, Social Media, Google Algorithms, as well as websites, video & news channels.
 It ‘reads’ or 'listens' to social conversations and search engine queries and engages with the net actively to gather clues about the world's pulse on the internet.
 It assesses data, social & political trends, and respond with targeted campaigns to give people ideas, as well as help people with making sense of information.

-Principals
+Principles

-Dan Brown in his paper 8 Principals of Social Information Architecture enlists the following principals:
+Dan Brown in his paper 8 Principles of Social Information Architecture enlists the following principles: